falcosecurity/falco-website/content/en/docs/rules/custom-rules.md

 ```

 That will instruct `helm` to create as many rules files as you define here accessible inside the Falco Pods, under the directory `/etc/falco/rules.d`.

+Finally, remember that keeping any previous ruleset and extending it, although sometimes recommended, is not enforced.
+It's acceptable to create a new ruleset by reorganizing the upstream rules, reordering and rewriting them, mixing in custom rules, splitting them into different sets and files, etc. Default Falco rules should be considered more of a guidance than a requirement to adopt.

 ## Rules Structure